-In November 2012, The Prince was recognised as the acclaimed Lifetime Achievement Winner at the 7th International Green Awards.
+The Prince was recognised as the acclaimed Lifetime Achievement Winner at the 7th International Green Awards in 2012.
 The International Green Awards' Lifetime Achievement Award is a prestigious accolade, bestowed to individuals who have been committed to the sustainability cause and inspired others to positive action.

 As well as promoting sustainability through his work, His Royal Highness has taken many steps personally to live in a more sustainable way.
 Around half of his office and domestic energy use comes from renewable sources such as woodchip boilers, air-source heat pumps, solar panels and “green” electricity.

 The Household strives to minimise its environmental impact across its activities, including travel, energy use and the indirect impact of the products and services it uses.
 The Annual Review provides further information on some of this work.

 The Household started measuring and reporting its emissions in 2007 since when it has made significant cuts by reducing fossil fuel use and replacing it with renewable energy.

 • Across the residences, about 84% of energy for office and domestic use comes from renewable sources.
 Of this, about a half comes from on-site renewable sources and about a half from electricity and gas purchased from renewable sources;

 • At Highgrove, almost 90% of energy comes from renewable sources and over 60% is generated on-site.

 Some of the measures taken to reduce carbon emissions are: